Microplastics: United States

 In the US, some states have taken action to mitigate the negative environmental effects of microplastics.
 In 2014, Illinois became the first US state to ban cosmetics containing microplastics.
 At the federal level, the Microbead-Free Waters Act 2015 was signed by President Barack Obama on 28 December 2015.
 The law bans "rinse-off" cosmetic products that perform an exfoliating function, such as toothpaste or face wash but does not apply to other products such as household cleaners.
 The act took effect on 1 July 2017, with respect to manufacturing, and 1 July 2018, with respect to introduction or delivery for introduction into interstate commerce.
 On 16 June 2020, California adopted a definition of 'microplastics in drinking water', setting the foundation for a long-term approach to studying their contamination and human health effects.

 On 25 July 2018, a microplastic reduction amendment was passed by the U.S. House of Representatives.
 The legislation, as part of the Save Our Seas Act designed to combat marine pollution, aims to support the NOAA's Marine Debris Program.
 In particular, the amendment is geared towards promoting NOAA's Great Lakes Land-Based Marine Debris Action Plan to increase testing, cleanup, and education around plastic pollution in the Great Lakes.
 President Donald Trump signed the re-authorization and amendment bill into effect on 11 October 2018.

+By June 2025, sixteen towns on the New Jersey shore had passed ordinances aimed at limiting microplastic pollution from construction sites.